-Are you planning, or already have booked your flight to meet your Pinay ladyboy date?
-I bet, at some point, you have been wondering how you could spend a good time during your stay.
-As the title suggests, I feel like sharing with you some insights for where to Travel The Philippines With Your Ladyboy Date.
+Are you planning or already booked your flight to meet your Pinay ladyboy date?
+I bet, at some point, you have been wondering how you could have a good time during your stay.
+As the title suggests, I feel like sharing with you some insights on where to Travel The Philippines With Your Ladyboy Date.
 A preview with a few recommendations about some of the tropical wonders and places of interest of what is also nicknamed “The Pearl of the Orient”.

-About myself, years ago I begin to travel around south-east Asia while sharing my trips with transgender women, better known in Asia as Ladyboys.
+About myself, years ago I began to travel around south-east Asia while sharing my trips with transgender women, better known in Asia as Ladyboys.

-Eventually, I’ve moved for good to the Philippines.
+Eventually, I moved for good to the Philippines.

 We have collected so many beautiful memories.
 But I often think that images and stories can’t make justice enough to these marvels, you really have to see it yourself!

 Here below, I made a compilation based on my experience as well as feedback I gathered from friends touring the Philippines with their ladyboy date.

 Be aware that this is not a review!
 Just an overview to help you better decide where and how you may like spending your time in the Philippines.